Lars Alexandersson: Gameplay

 Lars' fighting style is based on the Shorinji Kempo martial arts, and is also known as the "Tekken Forces Martial Arts" (鉄拳衆特殊部隊格闘術, Tekkenshū tokushu butai kakutō-jutsu).
 Lars' gameplay style was made to fit with those of older characters in the series.
 The developers called him "quick and agile" based on his varied moves, which were intend to give players multiple strategic possibilities and prevent them from being cornered against a wall.
 They also intended that Lars be easy to use by newcomers, making his moves "unpredictable for opponents".
 Designer Yuichi Yonemori mentioned that Lars' fighting style is effective for countering aggressive players, due to his speed, which allow players to avoid taking too much damage in combat.

-GameSpy referred to him as one of the most "flexible" fighters but stated some of his combos were hard to execute.
 When Tekken 6 was first released, Namco Bandai received several complaints from fans about Lars being too powerful.
 Harada said that Lars' strength was intentional, and argued that every time a new character is introduced to the franchise, he might be perceived as stronger, as had happened with Akuma, who appears as a guest character in Tekken 7.
 Several of Lars' moves involve electricity, with one of his most powerful ones being named after Zeus (ゼウス, Zeusu), the Greek thunder god.
 For Capcom's crossover game Street Fighter X Tekken, the official guide encouraged players to use Lars' strong kicks in order to cancel his enemies' special attacks and get close to the rival.
 In Ninja Storm 2, Lars is a close-up fighter, also featuring electricity-based moves in contrast to other characters who rely on projectile techniques.